DOMAIN NAMES www.witiger.com

 POINTS

-This problem is going to get worse in 2004 before it gets dealt with.
+This problem is going to get worse before it gets dealt with.

 Swarts explains "Despite efforts to stifle phisher sites, they are likely to grow because the scam is cheap and offers a haven.
 For less than $50, identity thieves can create a fake Web site and buy a CD with millions of e-mail addresses.
 "If you get just get a 0.5% return on 100,000 e-mails, that's a major ID breach," says Linda Goldman-Foley, co-executive director of Identity Theft Resource Center."